A short overview of my branded Thermaltricity PV+Thermal (PVT) solar panel, first developed back in 2015, in Hangzhou, China.

 Up until 2016, all PVT solar panels used the now cheaper mass volume produced glass PV panels, to attach a solar thermal panel to the back.
 The far right hand picture uses a slim metal plate panel, when installed is filled with a water/glycol mix as a closed loop system developed by a German in 2014.
-Sundrum Solar in the USA has developed a similar thermal steel panel sold separate to the brand of PV panel you select.
-The 2nd picture from the right hand side is where a standard copper flat plate absorber has been fitted to a brand of solar PV panel and sold together as a PVT panel.
-The 3rd picture from the right, is the only company (UK) who had the idea to embed solar PV cells onto the copper heat pipe sealed inside an evacuated tube (This UK company managed to secure over €1 million from the EU and a further £350,000 from DECC in the UK)
+The 2nd picture is similer to what Sundrum Solar in the USA has developed, similar to this German thermal steel panel sold separate to the brand of PV panel you select.
+The 1st picture from the left, is the only company (UK) who had the idea to embed solar PV cells onto the copper heat pipe sealed inside an evacuated tube (This UK company managed to secure over €1 million from the EU and a further £350,000 from DECC in the UK)

 This is the final part of the section that relates to the PVT solar panel choices, to be followed by WHAT ARE THE SYSTEM OPTIONS to maximize the use of both the generated DC electricity as well as the heated water to 30c.
 What was proven in the early days of selling PVT was to use the heated water passed across the back of the PV panel to heat a swimming pool.
 What was proven beyond any doubt, is that when you have a large water store volume open to gravity, with the right amount of PVT panels that over a 8 hr day during the summer months in the Northern climate, that the pool water volume would never over heat above 30c.

 The sizing of the water storage tank and the plumbing of the system, i will present after completing this part of the facts.